fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 class TestInfo {
  public:
-  // Returns the test case name and the test name, respectively.
+  // Returns the test case id and the test id, respectively.
   //
   // Do NOT delete or free the return value - it's managed by the
   // TestInfo class.
   const char* test_case_name() const;
-  const char* name() const;
+  const char* id() const;
 };

 }  // namespace testing